 75% of the Earth is made up of water.
 However…

 97% of that water is salt water, which means that…

 3% of the Earth’s water is freshwater.
 But…

 2% of that freshwater is frozen in icecaps and glaciers.
 Which leaves…

 1% of the water on the entire Earth is available for human consumption…

 A few facts about human water usage put our vital need for clean, safe water in context:

-- Humans are comprised of 55-60% water.
+Humans and comprised 55%-60% of water.

-- We can survive more than a month without food, but only a week without water.
+We can survive more than a month without food.
+But only a week without water.

 Not all of your daily water consumption needs to come from plain water.
-Fruits, vegetables and non-caffeinated drinks also contribute to your daily tally.
+Fruits, vegetables, and non-caffeinated drink also contribute to your daily tally.